burububbu/transport-mode-detection/README.md

 # Transport mode detection

-This project aims to analyze and study the application of some of thmachine learning techniques just to solve this detection problem.
+This project aims to analyze and study the application of some of machine learning techniques just to solve this detection problem.

 In this particular case, the study relies on a very powerful data source, the smartphone sensors.